 When Sang Mi’s parents join a religious cult, it begins a game of cat and mouse between the young woman and a manipulative con man who wishes to steal her virtue.
+So, is Save Me a Kdrama worth watching?

+It’s been a while since I’ve felt this way.
 That feeling where you are legitimately terrified for someone you are watching onscreen.

 A feeling that is often left out of modern cinema and tv shows – that favor spoon-feeding their audience while simultaneously dumbing down their IQs.

-To be fair – even if you’ve ever been wrapped up in a religious organization, you could have the potential ability to recognize some of the tactics displayed in the drama by the Spiritual Father.
+This is not to say that you have to have a certain level of intelligence to watch or even enjoy Save Me.
+To be fair, even if you’ve ever been wrapped up in a religious organization, you could have the potential ability to recognize some of the tactics displayed in the drama by the Spiritual Father.

 My (Brief) Religious Experience

 Growing up, I attended a private catholic school from nursery to 8th grade.
 I won’t say much, but many awful things happened there.
+The nuns were mean, and the priests were a little too touchy-feely.

-Every so often there would be a new music teacher, because something happened and the last one inexplicably left.
-Likewise, we could always look forward to the newest installment of our Spanish class teacher – whom we as a collective bullied and treated horribly to the point that grown men and women were afraid of absolutely wretched children.
+Every so often, there would be a new music teacher, because something happened and the last one inexplicably left.
+Likewise, we could always look forward to the newest installment of our Spanish class teacher, whom we as a collective bullied and treated horribly to the point that grown men and women were afraid of absolutely wretched children.

-I say we because – that school was a collective effort.
+I say we, because that school was a collective effort.

 Steal candy out of the teacher’s desk?

 Okay, one person is the lookout in the classroom, another by the window, and one on the playground.
-Using hand signals, the theft was coordinated and hushed lips were expected from those not involved.
+Using hand signals, the theft was coordinated, and hushed lips were expected from those not involved.

 Need to pass a class?